scuzzydude/asimov/asimov.md

 [^76]: For reference, the ratios in the United States are 1 of 200 for infants, 1 of 153 for age-five, and 1 of 5,263 for maternal mortality.
 Life expectancy is 78 years and there is a doctor for every 370 people.

 [^77]: This may not be factual.
-I'm from Texas, my momma taught me right, so benefit of the doubt.
+I'm from Texas, my mother taught me right, so benefit of the doubt.

 [^78]: From *Paradise City* by Slash, Axl Rose, Izzy Stradlin, Duff McKagan and Steven Adler